NevinRock/Open-Loop-Robot-Tree-Climbing-Project-Joystick/README.md

 **Please try this project only if you have some embedded development experience.
 Otherwise, there will be many unintelligible aspects and potential security risks!**
 ## Brief Introduction👲

-This project focuses on developing an open-loop robot designed to climb trees.
+This project focuses on developing a joystick contorl robot designed to climb trees.
 The robot uses a microcontroller to control its movement and various hardware components to achieve the climbing mechanism.

 ## Operating System📢